By: Remco Vervloed - Gym101

 - 10 women were only prescribed a diet

-- 10 women did both, diet and weight training
+- 10 women did both, diet and strength training

-- These women were in their thirties and lost 1 kilogram of fat for every 0.5 kilogram of muscle mass they gained.
+- These women were in their thirties and lost 1 kilogram of fat for every 0.5 kilograms of muscle mass they gained.

-After a DEXA scan, the women were given a calorie target based on their fat percentage, muscle mass and resting metabolic rate.
-The women ate 3.1 grams of protein per kilogram of lean body mass.
+After taking a DEXA scan, the women were given a calorie goal based on fat percentage and muscle mass and resting metabolic rate.
+The women ate 3.1 grams of protein per kilogram of fat-free mass.
 So not based on total body weight!
-20% of all calories were fats, the rest were supplemented with carbohydrates.
+20% of all calories were fats the rest were supplemented with carbohydrates.

-The women who did strength training were in the gym 2-3 times a week and used different forms of resistance training.
+The women who did strength training were in the gym 2-3 times a week and used various forms of resistance training.

-Fat loss was seen in all groups except the control group.
-The group of women who only did strength training and did not have to pay attention to their diet lost the least amount of fat.
-The group with a combination of weight training and diet lost the most fat!
+In all groups except the control group there was fat loss.
+The group of women who only did strength training and did not have to watch their diet lost the least amount of fat.
+The group in which there was a combination of strength training and diet lost the most fat!

-How to use this info now: if you're one of those women who thinks you can burn fat through cardio training?
-Then stop doing it.
-You'll only burn a little fat but you'll lose a lot more muscle mass.
-On the other hand, cardio alone without any changes in your diet is worthless for burning fat.
-A good and appropriate diet is much better, but even better is having and keeping a good diet together with training with weights.
-Science shows that the combination of the two works best.
-You gain weight, the right way, by increasing muscle mass, while at the same time you lose the right weight, namely fat!
+Now how to use this info: if you are one of those women who thinks you can burn fat through cardio training?
+Then stop doing that.
+With this you will only burn a little bit of fat but you will start losing a lot more muscle mass.
+On the other hand, only cardio without adjustments in your diet is worthless means of burning fat.
+A good and appropriate diet is many times better, but even better is having and keeping a good diet together with training with weights.
+From science, the combination of the two appears to work best anyway.
+You gain weight, in the right way through more muscle mass, while at the same time losing the right weight, namely fat!

 Remco Vervloed - Gym101